 AMY GOODMAN: Like what?

 LARRY KRAMER: Oh, who knows like what?
 They’re not supporting us.
 We are not equal.
 It’s not about marriage.
 It’s about equality.
 You know?
 In New Zealand or Australia, two people — gay, straight, whatever, from different countries, whatever — can live in a relationship that is recognized by the government, and are taxed like straight people.
 Why can’t we have that here, you know?
-It doesn’t even have to have a marriage, doesn’t even have to have a civil union, just a recognition by government that people who love each other and who are committed to each other are entitled to the same rights as straight married people.
+Doesn’t even have to have a marriage, doesn’t even have to have a civil union, just a recognition by government that people who love each other and who are committed to each other are entitled to the same rights as straight married people.

 My lover, who made the house that we live in in the country, and all the help and money we have put into that house, when I die, he will get a pittance of my estate.
 He won’t be able to afford to keep that house.
 That’s not fair.
-If we were a straight married couple, he would get the whole thing tax-free.
+If we were a straight married couple, he’d get the whole thing tax-free.
 That is not right.
 It is wrong.
 And it’s that, which motivates me, that all of this is wrong, that I cannot walk down the street holding this man’s hand, if I want to, or kiss him goodbye without worrying that somebody’s going to throw a brick at me, legally, and not be punished.
 That is wrong.

 AMY GOODMAN: Recently, there was a protest, right around the anniversary of the invasion, when General Pace made his comments, at the Army recruiting situation in Times Square, and among those who came — well, you were there, I believe — and the former New Jersey governor, McGreevey, was there, who announced he was gay, having an affair, and resigned his office.
 What do you think of the former governor being there?